Electron diffraction

+Electron diffraction is similar to x-ray and neutron diffraction.
+However, unlike x-ray and neutron diffraction where the simplest approximations are quite accurate, with electron diffraction this is not the case.
+Simple models give the geometry of the intensities in a diffraction pattern, but dynamical diffraction approaches are needed for accurate intensities and the positions of diffraction spots.

+A primer on electron diffraction

-More rigorous details are given later; as a very simple introduction, all matter can be thought of as waves, from small particles such as electrons even up to chocolate brownies -- although it is impossible to measure any of the "wave-like" behavior of a brownie.
-Waves can move around objects and create interference patterns.
-A classic example is the Young's two-slit experiment shown in Figure 2, where a wave impinges upon two slits in the first of the two images.
-After going through the two slits there are directions where the wave is stronger, ones where it is weaker -- the wave has been diffracted.
-If instead of having two slits there are a number of small points then similar phenomena can occur as shown in the second image where the wave is coming in from the bottom right corner.
-This is comparable to electron diffraction where the small dots would be atoms.
-A map of the directions of the electrons leaving the sample will show high intensity (white) for favored directions, such as the three prominent ones in the Young's slits experiment of Figure 2, while the other directions will be low intensity (dark).
+All matter can be thought of as matter waves, from small particles such as electrons up to macroscopic objects – although it is impossible to measure any of the "wave-like" behavior of macroscopic objects.
+Waves can move around objects and create interference patterns, and a classic example is the Young's two-slit experiment shown in Figure 2, where a wave impinges upon two slits in the first of the two images (blue waves).
+After going through the slits there are directions where the wave is stronger, ones where it is weaker – the wave has been diffracted.
+If instead of two slits there are a number of small points then similar phenomena can occur as shown in the second image where the wave (red and blue) is coming in from the bottom right corner.
+This is comparable to diffraction of an electron wave where the small dots would be atoms in a small crystal, see also note.
+Note the strong dependence on the relative orientation of the crystal and the incoming wave.

+Close to an aperture or atoms, often called the "sample", the electron wave would be described in terms of near field or Fresnel diffraction.
+This has relevance for imaging within electron microscopes, whereas electron diffraction patterns are measured far from the sample, which is described as far-field or Fraunhofer diffraction.
+A map of the directions of the electron waves leaving the sample will show high intensity (white) for favored directions, such as the three prominent ones in the Young's two-slit experiment of Figure 2, while the other directions will be low intensity (dark).
 Often there will be an array of spots (preferred directions) as in Figure 1 and the other figures shown later.

-The most common use of electron diffraction is as a tool in transmission electron microscopy (TEM) with thin samples of tens to at most a thousand atoms in thickness, that is 1 nanometer to 100 nanometers.
-Some details on methods for sample preparation of thin samples can be found in the classic book by Edington, beyond that most of the information is within journal publications or the unpublished literature.
-There are many different ways to collect diffraction information in a TEM, all with their own advantages and disadvantages; some of these will be briefly described below.
-There are also many other ways to obtain and exploit electron diffraction.
-For instance, in scanning electron microscopy (SEM), electron backscatter diffraction is used to determine crystal orientation across the sample.
-Electron diffraction can also be used to characterize molecules in a gas using gas electron diffraction, surfaces using lower energy electrons, a technique called LEED, and by reflecting electrons off surfaces, a technique called RHEED.

-Historical Background
+History

-The historical background to electron diffraction involves several interweaving threads which sometimes merged, but also diverged.
+The historical background is divided into several subsections.
 The first is the general background to electrons in vacuum and the technological developments that led to cathode-ray tubes as well as vacuum tubes that dominated early television and electronics; the second is how these led to the development of electron microscopes; the last is work on the nature of electron beams and the fundamentals of how electrons behave, a key component of quantum mechanics and the explanation of electron diffraction.